 Grazalema is a high mountain village nestled in a valley surrounded by the Parque Natural de Sierra de Grazalema in the northeast of the Cádiz province.

-The small village, surrounded by limestone mountains has a unique microclimate which makes it one of the rainiest places in Spain.
+The small village, surrounded by limestone mountains, has a unique microclimate, making it one of Spain’s rainiest places.
 This unique microclimate accounts for the massive range of flora in the area and makes it a very popular base for hikers and nature enthusiasts.

-There is a lot of hiking, and walking trails around Grazalema, just be aware that some require written permission to access.
+There are a lot of hiking and walking trails around Grazalema; just be aware that some require written permission to access.
 Check before setting off.
 You can find some information on the Sierra de Grazalema hiking trails here.

 Grazalema village is a charming jumble of quaint whitewashed houses adorned with colourful pots of flowers, narrow alleyways and a postcard-ready town square lined with restaurants and bars.
 It is no wonder the mountain village recently earned the title of one of Spain’s prettiest villages.

-Aside from charm and spectacular scenery, Grazalema is also known for its traditional crafts, a history which is on display at the Traditional Textile Museum in town.
+Aside from charm and spectacular scenery, Grazalema is also known for its traditional crafts, a history that is on display at the Traditional Textile Museum in town.

 From Grazalema, it is only a little over 40 min to Ronda.
 Arrive in time to relax before heading out to enjoy Ronda’s exciting restaurant scene.
 Remember, dinner in Spain always starts late.
 Don’t expect too many restaurants to open before 8.00 pm for dinner.